TO AVOID DIRECT LINKS TO SOUND FILES THERE'S NO TEXT-ONLY VERSION OF THIS PAGE

 The first cheapjack sells watches and sealed envelopes which may or may not contain cash prizes.
 ‘No cheapjacking here, no funny business’ he says to reassure his potential customers.
 The second deals in handbags.
 When a woman offers two shillings, he hands one over and says ‘you’re not buying ‘em, you’re pinching ‘em’.
 The last sells ‘odd lots’ of glassware, including a cheesedish: ‘if you buy a glass cheesedish you can see what the cheese is doing’.

-The location of the market isn’t given.
+The location of the market isn’t given but, given the tendency of BBC recordists to re-visit favourable locations, it may be Petticoat Lane.
 One curiosity of the transcription disc is that it plays outwards from the centre.
 This is an occasional feature of pre-war radio recordings.

 Watch and prize envelope cheapjack 1:46